 On the big screen, I found new things that moved me.
 Here is my list of films that impressed me somehow this year.
 This is a highly subjective list, as all lists are.
 I like all kinds of movies, and what moves, surprises, makes me laugh, cry, or ponder the mystery of life…well, it may not be yours.
 Have at it.

 Little Women: Gorgeous, inventive, and worth your time, and I mean you, men of the earth.
 This is not just a women’s picture.
 Banish the ghetto of chick flicks forever.

 A Hidden Life: See my TIFF review.

 Apollo 11: A total kick for space nerds and everybody else too.
-Spectacular footage and audio (both never before captured onscreen) in a fantastic documentary.
+In a fantastic documentary, spectacular footage and audio (never before captured onscreen).
 Best doc of the year.

 Booksmart: Kudos to Olivia Wilde.
 Her directorial debut is a home run.
 I was right back in high school.
-Some things are indeed timeless, no matter how fresh, how current.
+Some things are indeed timeless, no matter how fresh or how current.
 Movies that make me laugh get high marks.
 Good comedies are rare.

-A Beautiful Day in the Neighbourhood : Nice just never gets old.
-I liked the 2018 documentary on Mister Rogers better (Won’t You Be My Neighbour?) but this one is also worthy.
+A Beautiful Day in the Neighbourhood: Nice never gets old.
+I liked the 2018 documentary on Mister Rogers better (Won’t You Be My Neighbour?), but this one is also worthy.

 The Farewell: Give the Oscar now to Awkwafina.
 This movie will elicit tears but don’t miss it.
-Directed by Lulu Wang, the real-life partner of director Barry Jenkins.
+Lulu Wang, the real-life partner of director Barry Jenkins, directed them.
 This is a film with legs.
-If it wins awards, look for a shift, however slight, to myopia in film financing.
+If it wins awards, look for a slight shift to myopia in film financing.
 There is a world of storytellers outside the frame.
 Find them.
 Give them money.
 Let them fly.